Bakhshullah-Wahid/Employee-Management-System/README.md

 # Employee-Management-System
-django project working with Models
+django project working with Models dont forget to install virtual Environment by entering this code in cmd of the directory: python -m venv environment and start the virtual environment by: environment\Scripts\Activate

 Creating a Django Project, Project Name (EmployeeManagementSystem)

 Adding an App, App name (EmployeeProfile)